Nutty

 2. Contact a mortgage broker

-A mortgage broker is someone who can help you to get the best deal on your mortgage.
+The best option is to use a mortgage broker.
+This is a company, or someone who can help you to get the best mortgage deal.
 You don’t have to use one but... well... you’ll probably want to.
 Especially if your lender wants you to take out a new mortgage instead of just switching the payment type on your current one.

 Basically, an independent broker can search the whole market for the best mortgage deals for you.
-This means they’ll be able to tell you whether you could save money by switching to a different lender altogether (a little clue for you: you probably could!).
+This means they’ll search every mortgage in the UK and will be able to tell you whether you could save money by switching to a different lender altogether (a little clue for you: you probably could!).
 On the other hand, your lender’s advisers will only be able to tell you about their own mortgages.

 Whole of market mortgage broker